BigML-CS-UCLA/SpuCo/docs/source/user-guide/overview.rst

 Group Information about a dataset in SpuCo is encapsulated in the following 3 attributes:

 - spurious: A list specifying the label of the spurious attribute present in an example.
 E.g. For Waterbirds, the spurious label of an examples is either ``0 i.e. land background`` or ``1 i.e. water background``.
 - group_partition: Specifies how indices of dataset should be partitioned into groups.
 Dictionary mapping group label = ``(class_label, spurious_label)`` to list of indices belonging to that group.
 - group_weights: Specifies the proportion of total data in each group.
 Dictionary mapping group label = ``(class_label, spurious_label)`` to the fraction of examples belonging to that group.

 SpuCo Datasets come with these properties set and we provide dataset wrapper classes that allow other datasets to be packaged with group information as needed.

-In particular, SpuCo provides support for all datasets for *Waterbids* and *Civil Comments* provided by *WILDS* through the ``WILDSDatasetWrapper`` that populates these attributes from a *WILDS* dataset object.
+In particular, SpuCo provides support for all datasets provided by *WILDS* package e.g. *Waterbids* and *Civil Comments* through the ``WILDSDatasetWrapper`` that populates these attributes from a *WILDS* dataset object.

 ----------------
 Group Inference